vanjac/chromatracker-js/README.md

 # ChromaTracker

-This will be a web-based [MOD](https://en.wikipedia.org/wiki/MOD_(file_format)) tracker with a touch-friendly interface.
-Currently it's very unfinished!
+ChromaTracker will be a web-based [MOD](https://en.wikipedia.org/wiki/MOD_(file_format)) tracker with a touch-friendly interface.
+Currently it's unfinished!

 This shares a name with [a previous project](https://github.com/vanjac/chromatracker) I attempted -- this new iteration of ChromaTracker is more limited in scope.